diekus/get-installed-related-apps/EXPLAINER.md

 }
 ```

-# Describing a relationship from native application to website (and vice versa)
+# Describing a relationship from an application to website (and vice versa)
 This API is being developed with the assumption that a system exists to create
-associations from applications to web applications.
+associations from installed applications to websites.

-We can define relationships between a web application and other applications by
+We can define relationships between a wensite and other applications by
 using the "related_applications" member of the web application manifest.

 Example: